codepath/android_guides/Animations.md

 </set>
 ```

-This would move the X position of the new window from off the screen sliding in from the right.
+This would move the X position of the new window from off the screen sliding in from the right ([`100%p`](http://developer.android.com/guide/topics/resources/animation-resource.html) means the Activity should start at a position equal to the full width of the window).
 We might then define `left_out` in `res/anim/left_out.xml` with:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>